unawarespecs/kurobaex/README.md

 - Fix gradle build issues that this anon (https://desuarchive.org/g/thread/104157368/#104214222) encountered
 - Try to fix gradle build for v1.3.34+

+- i see you, anons on /g/ (still too dumb to fix captcha)

 ### Original README from k1 master repo below

 ---